jamesward/tweetmap/README.md

 ### WebSocket

-1. Create a new route:
+1. Create a new route in `conf/routes`:

         GET        /ws                   controllers.Tweets.ws